 As an individual with intersecting identities, I understand the difficulties of facing barriers and oppressions.
 With social justice and advocacy in mind, I endeavour to create a space in which we work together so that new learnings and what I call ‘lightbulb moments’ can take place.
 Therapy is definitely a process, and I am committed to being fully present and walking alongside my clients.

 I am an experienced therapist who is a registered member of the BACP (British Association for Counselling & Psychotherapy).
 I have had the privilege of working (and volunteering) in a variety of settings including charitable organisations, higher education and within schools.
-I am currently working in a regional LGBT organisation with the LGBTQ+ community where I have set up a Trans specific affirmative counselling service as well as working in the LGBT counselling service within the same organisation.
+I have worked in a regional LGBT organisation with the LGBTQ+ community where I have set up a Trans specific affirmative counselling service as well as working in the LGBT counselling service within the same organisation.
 I have 2+ years of working within this community.
 I have experience of working with clients who bring all of life into the room, but particularly I have experience of working with clients who experience anxiety, depression, discrimination, loss, abuse, questions/exploration around gender and sexuality and trauma.
 I have experience of working with clients face to face, online and via telephone.
 I am currently undertaking a DProf at The University of Chester.

 Training, qualifications & experience

 MSc in Counselling Psychology - Keele University

 Currently undertaking DProf in Counselling & Psychotherapy Studies at the University of Chester